Three down. Six down. Nine down. You get where I'm going with this.

 - Shakespeare's Hamlet: a series of rather tragic events reduces an entire royal court to one man.

 - Played for Laughs in Charlie and the Chocolate Factory (the 2013 stage musical).
 While the bratty kids survive giving in to their vices in the novel and most adaptations, here the first three brats seem doomed to dreadful offstage deaths instead — Augustus may well become fudge, Violet explodes in a shower of purple glitter as a result of her transformation into a blueberry, and Veruca (plus her father) are sent down a rubbish chute to an incinerator.
-There is the possibility that each will be subject to an offstage Disney Death, but the odds aren't great.
+There is the possibility that each will be subject to a rescue or offstage Disney Death, but the odds aren't implied to be great.
 By comparison, Mike survives his trip into Cyberspace via the Television Chocolate setup, but he won't be restored to his normal height because his frazzled mother prefers him shrunken.

 - Up to two party members can be killed in Mass Effect 1.